LiamLlamazares/math_blog/_posts/2022-05-28-Martingales-to-Banach-spaces.md

-Proof.
+*Proof*.
 Let us first consider the case when $E$ is a Banach space.
 By the previous observation and the completeness of the
 $\hat{L}^p$ spaces proved in the previous post, $\mathcal{M}\U T^2(E)$ is a subspace of a Hilbert space.
 As a result, it is sufficient to show that it is closed.
 Let $M\U n$ converge to $M \in \hat{L}^2(\Omega\to L^\infty(\zl 0,T\zr \to E))$.
 Then, by the equivalence